 Before Jonathan Van Ness taught hapless men to use face wash on Queer Eye, the luscious-haired god of gab split his days between grooming — he founded two L.A. salons — and showing off his sparkly personality.
 You might already be familiar with Van Ness's foray into TV recapping.
-In the Funny or Die show Gay of Thrones, Van Ness summarizes the week’s Game of Thrones while cutting hair.
+In the Funny or Die show Gay of Thrones, Van Ness summarises the week’s Game of Thrones while cutting hair.

 Not as well known, but no less entertaining, is Van Ness's podcast Getting Curious, which he began 2015.
 Unlike Gay of Thrones, which is on hiatus until 2019, Getting Curious is still released on a bi-weekly basis — which is a blessing, because two seasons of Queer Eye don't provide us with nearly enough Van Ness.
-As David Collins, Queer Eye’s producer, told me: “Just get to know Jonathan for five minutes, and you’ll realize you want to spend the rest of your life with him.”
+As David Collins, Queer Eye’s producer, told me: “Just get to know Jonathan for five minutes, and you’ll realise you want to spend the rest of your life with him.”
 At the very least, with Getting Curious, we’ll get the rest of our commutes with him.

 The podcast's format is simple.
 In each episode, Van Ness sits down with an expert to discuss a different topic, which vary wildly from episode to episode.
 He talks triple axels with figure skater Mirai Nagasu, investigates out who the "Beyonce of Renaissance Art" was with an art history professor, and discusses the future of artificial intelligence with a neuroscientist.
 Essentially, if you voyage through the backlog of Getting Curious, you’ll emerge with a more well-rounded understanding of the world (and the inside of Van Ness’ brain).